 Fair value represents the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
 Observable inputs are based on market data obtained from independent sources.
-The fair value hierarchy is based on the following three levels of inputs, of which the first two are considered observable:
+The fair value hierarchy is based on the following three levels of inputs, of which the first two are considered observable and the last one is considered unobservable: